valderman/haste-deck/README.md

     five :: Slide
     five = "Go back to [slide three](#3)!"

+Sometimes, we don't want all sub-slides to take up equal space.
+For instance, we may want to reserve 90% of the available screen space for content and use the remaining 10% for a heading.

+    six :: Slide
+    six = two `above` sized 0.9 three

 When we are done, we can create a deck out of our slides and display it.
-In this example we're using the default configuration with `pan` transition, but this is user configurable:
+In this example we're using the default configuration plus the `pan` transition animation, but this is user configurable.

     main :: IO ()
-    main = present_ def {transition = pan} [one, two, three, four, five]
+    main = present_ def {transition = pan} [one, two, three, four, five, six]

 Arrow keys, page up/down and left/right swipe gestures switch between slides;
 home and end keys go to the first and the last slide respectively.